codsen/codsen/packages/array-group-str-omit-num-char/readme.md

 ## Idea

-Take an array of strings, group those which differ only in a certain number.
+Take an array of strings, group those which differ only by a certain number.

 For example, consider this array atomic CSS class names coming from some report (for example, `email-comb` [output](https://www.npmjs.com/package/email-comb#api---output) object's key `deletedFromHead`):